Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Introduction

-Although the passive particles are noninteracting, they develop strong correlations as they move, as they are subject to the same history of driving by the fluctuating surface.
+Because of the stochastic element in passive particle motion, particles which start at the same point do not follow identical trajectories.
+However, they have strong correlations, as they are subject to the same history of driving by the fluctuating surface.
 This leads ultimately to anomalously large fluctuations of particle density, which are the central concern of this work.
 In order to develop this theme, it is useful to ask a number of questions. \begin{itemize} \item How far does a single particle move in time $t$?
-If the typical distance moved is $r \sim t^{1/z}$, how is $z$ related to the dynamical exponent $z_s$ of surface fluctuations?
+If the typical distance moved is $r \sim t^{1/z}$, how is $z$ related to the dynamic exponent $z_s$ of surface fluctuations?

 \item How does the separation of two particles which start together, vary with time?
 In the long time limit, what fraction of the time would they be found within a specified finite range?

 \item For the many-particle system, is there spatial intermittency in steady state and does the density profile show multiscaling?
 Do fluctuations in steady state exhibit temporal intermittency?